jasonrhodes/cv/README.md

 I'm the creator and organizer of [Baltimore NodeSchool](http://nodeschool.io/baltimore), where we use open-source command-line lessons to teach various Node.js-related concepts every month, for free.

-In addition to official NodeSchool events, I teach JavaScript courses at events like [Baltimore Innovation Week](http://2014.baltimoreinnovationweek.com/events/dev_day-2) and in collaboration with non-profit groups such as [Girl Develop It](http://www.girldevelopit.com/).
+In addition to official NodeSchool events, I teach JavaScript courses at events run by organizations such as [Baltimore Innovation Week](http://2014.baltimoreinnovationweek.com/events/dev_day-2) and [Girl Develop It](http://www.girldevelopit.com/).

 ### Open-source contributions

 I've contributed in small part to many different projects but my favorite contributions recently have been to the http://revisit.link project, which "encourages developers to build small, focused code projects called services to manipulate images files in amazing ways".
-I've contributed several services that use the following two libraries:
+I've contributed several such "revisit services" that rely mostly on these two libraries that I created:

 > [**GifPlay**](https://github.com/jasonrhodes/revisit-gifplay) accepts animated GIFs and plays with the individual frames.
 Services here include shuffle, pingpong (running the image forward and backward in a loop), and slow-mo (adding delay to every 3rd frame), among others.

-> [**Markov Memeify**](https://github.com/jasonrhodes/meatspace-markov-memeify) takes 24 hours worth of my favorite chat room's logs, runs a markov chain filter through the text, and produces a 1-4 word phrase that is overlaid on a JPEG or PNG image using node-canvas and the always popular Impact font.
+> [**Markov Memeify**](https://github.com/jasonrhodes/meatspace-markov-memeify) takes 24 hours worth of my favorite chat room's logs, runs a Markov chain filter through the text, and produces a 1-4 word phrase that is overlaid on a JPEG or PNG image using node-canvas and the always popular Impact font.

-You can also check out my other repos on [http://github.com/jasonrhodes?tab=repositories](my GitHub page).
+You can also check out my other open-source code repositories on [http://github.com/jasonrhodes?tab=repositories](my GitHub page).

 ### Speaking experience